bus-strat-analytics/MSIN0093-syllabus/README.md

 In this module, students will investigate data and the organisation from three paths.
 First, students will build a core foundation in understanding strategic frameworks and how those frameworks interact with one another.
 Second, students will cover analytical methods that are useful in studying the impact of strategic decisions.
 Third, students will look at the strategic value of data itself and broader ethical considerations.

 ## Aims
 The core aim of the module is to use data and analytics in the service of forming and testing a theory of the organization.
 You will learn to form your theory of the organization by integrating the relevant strategy frameworks or perspectives and considering how they evolve over time.
-You will learn to test your theory of the organization using a diverse set of empirical methods.
+You will learn to test your theory of the organization using experiments as an anlytical framework to guide decisions.

 A secondary aim of the module is to prepare you to take on leadership roles in your organization by being able to assume a "big picture" and long-term view on your team, organization, and markets.